-We have something we call a “mission statement” already.
-Is that the same thing as a vision?
+We have something we call a “mission statement."
+Is a mission statement the same as a vision statement?

-Different organizations, consultants, and books use the words vision and mission differently, so it is difficult to answer that question definitively.
+Depending on the source, the words vision and mission may be used differently, so it's difficult to answer that question definitively.
 Generally, a mission statement can be described as a statement that defines what the job of the organization is—its unique purpose and function.

-Often, a mission statement tells not only why the school district exists, but what it intends to accomplish and whom it serves.
-When the mission statement includes a summary of the desired ends, it can provide a glimpse of the district’s vision as well.
+A mission statement usually tells not only why the school district exists, but what it intends to accomplish and whom it serves.
+When the mission statement includes a summary of the desired results, it also can provide a glimpse of the district’s vision.

 Example: The District shall provide an exceptional education for all students in a safe, caring environment that develops citizens who are responsible, ethical, literate, competent, and productive.

-If our mission statement does include a statement about what we want to accomplish, do we need another separate statement of our vision?
+If our mission statement includes a statement about what we want to accomplish, do we need another separate statement of our vision?